 You will also have location cards that you will want to keep the villains from influencing.
 Each location has a set number of spots where the villains place influence tokens.

 You will have a hand of five cards at the beginning of each of your turns.
 Some of those cards will allow you to buy upgrades for your deck.
-Other cards allow you to perform different actions, including helping other players and slowly defeating the villains.
+Other cards allow you to perform different actions, including helping other players and doing damage to the villains.
 Your hand will reset at the end of your turn, so there’s no reason to hold on to any cards.

-You can’t “die” in this game, but if your health goes to zero, you lose half of your hand and the villains gain more influence over the current location.
+You can’t “die” in this game, but you can get stunned.
+If your health goes to zero, you lose half of your hand and the villains gain more influence over the current location.

-If you are able to defeat all of the villains, then wahoo!, the heroes win.
-If the villains are able to gain influence over all of the locations, then everyone loses.
+If you’re able to defeat all of the villains, then Wahoo!, the heroes win.
+If the villains are able to gain influence over all of the locations, everyone loses.

-Check out Harry Potter: Hogwarts Battle on Amazon
+Harry Potter: Hogwarts Battle – Pros and Cons

 - Harry Potter fans should love that every major character can be found in this game.
-On top of that, you can also cast all of the most popular spells found in the books and movies, which adds to the theme and leads to some very funny and exciting moments with the right crowd.
+On top of that, you can also cast all of the most popular spells found in the books and movies, which adds to the theme and leads to some very funny and exciting moments.

-- Since this is a slightly simplified deck building game, adults who are used to playing games like Marvel Legendary or Shadowrun: Crossfire might not like this one too much unless they are huge Harry Potter fans.
-We can’t hold that against the designers too much, though, since it was made to be a family game.
+- Since this is a slightly simplified deck building game, adults who are used to playing games like Aeon’s End or Dragonfire might not like this one as much as others unless they are huge Harry Potter fans.
+I can’t hold that against the designers, though, since it was made to be a family game.

 Harry Potter: Hogwarts Battle Links